Here are some things to think about when you meet with your Instructional Designer.

 How do you want to communicate with your students?

 - Many students want to take online courses because of the flexibility they provide—to do work anytime/anywhere.
-Requiring sync communication may limit the number of students that register.
+Requiring synchronize communication may limit the number of students that register.
 Also consider time zones, which can make scheduling tricky.

 How do you currently deliver content?